-Some scientists think that hypnotism is an “altered state of consciousness” marked by changes in the way the brain functions.
-Others believe that hypnotised participants are actively motivated to behave in a hypnotic manner and are not simply passively responding to hypnotic suggestions.
-Therapists who use hypnosis sometimes talk about using it to access the contents and resources of the subconscious or as some call it the unconscious mind.
+Some scientists define hypnosis as an “altered state of consciousness” marked by changes in the way the brain functions.
+Others believe that hypnotised participants actively motivate themselves to behave in a hypnotic manner and are not simply responding to suggestions.
+Therapists sometimes define hypnosis as a process to access the contents and resources of the subconscious or as some call it the unconscious mind.

 What is Hypnosis?